SidraAnsari/Fyp-Code/README.md

-# Diagnosis and Treatment of Breast Cancer through Haematoxylin and Eosin Image Analysis
+# Diagnosis and Treatment of Breast Cancer using H&E Image Analysis:

 My Research based on Breast Cancer Disease diagnosis and treatment of Haematoxylin & Eosin Images with the help of Image Classification and Translation.
 Breast cancer is the driving cause of cancer-related passings among women around the world.
-This research explores the use of deep learning models in Breast cancer diagnosis and treatment using Hematoxylin and Eosin recolored histopatho- logical images.
+This research explores the use of deep learning models in Breast cancer diagnosis and treatment using histopathological images.
 These images are used to examine breast cancer tissue sections which are microscopic and color-coded, aid in identifying cellular and tissue components.
-Image Classification performed on CNN and Transfer Learning Models such as Vision Transformers using BreakHis Dataset.
+Image Classification performed on CNN initally because CNN which is a time-consuming task and that is why we then switched to Transfer Learning Model using pre-trained models such as SOTA model Vision Transformers using BreakHis Dataset.
-Image Generation/Translation performed on Autoencoders,Pyramidpix2pix and CycleGans Models using Breast Cancer Immunohistochemical Dataset.
+H&E images are essential for identifying cellular and tissue components.
+In contrast, Immunohistochemistry images reveal spatial information of specific cell types.
+CycleGAN, a state-of-the-art model, is used in Image- to-Image Translation experiments to generate/translate immunohistochemical im- ages from Hematoxylin and Eosin images for breast cancer treatment.These two images are a sequence-to-sequence data model in breast cancer image translation.

 # Setup:Envs
 -Windows<br>